Uyouii/MIT_6.824_2020_Project/README.md

 # MIT 6.824 2020

-the Lec record and Lab implement for [6.824 Schedule: Spring 2020](http://nil.csail.mit.edu/6.824/2020/schedule.html)
+This Project includes the Lec record and Lab implementation for [6.824 Schedule: Spring 2020](http://nil.csail.mit.edu/6.824/2020/schedule.html) .

+The MIT 6.824 is a very amazing course, even after working for five years, a lot of content is still worth learning.

-change the project implement to go 1.17 (the original project on the website is for go 1.13).
+I change the project implementation to go 1.17 (the original project on the website is for go 1.13).

+The directory of this repositories:

+- [project](https://github.com/Uyouii/MIT_6.824_2020_Project/tree/master/project): project is for the lab and code
+- [tutorial](https://github.com/Uyouii/MIT_6.824_2020_Project/tree/master/tutorial/): tutorial record the leasons file and notes.

 ## Lab 1  MapReduce